MauriciDmarc/useme_app/README.md

-# useme_app
+# use.me - Virtual Shop App

-A new Flutter project.
+A new Flutter project

+Maurici D'marco Fernandes